Python-SIP/sip/sphinx/directives.rst

 package.

-The optional version number is useful if you (or others) might create other modules that build on this module, i.e. if another module might `%Import`_ this module.
-Under the covers, a module exports an API that is used by modules that `%Import`_ it and the API is given a version number.
+The optional version number is useful if you (or others) might create other modules that build on this module, i.e. if another module might :directive:`%Import` this module.
+Under the covers, a module exports an API that is used by modules that :directive:`%Import` it and the API is given a version number.
 A module built on that module knows the version number of the API that it is expecting.
 If, when the modules are imported at run-time, the version numbers do not match then a Python exception is raised.
 The dependent module must then be re-built using the correct specification files for the base module.

 The version number should be incremented whenever a module is changed.
 Some changes don't affect the exported API, but it is good practice to change the